ProteinEngineering-PESB2/Peptipedia/README.md

 This web application was implemented using a client-server architecture.
 The frontend and backend folder contains information about requirements and instalation in his own README.md.

-Peptipedia database is located on this Google Drive [folder](https://drive.google.com/file/d/11P-hQrWxDpsYVExgYFssjKunfoCrSHNA/view?usp=sharing).

 <a name="data"></a>

 ## Data sources

-The detailed data processing is found in this [repository](https://github.com/ProteinEngineering-PESB2/peptipedia_parser_scripts).
+The detailed data processing is found in this [repository](https://github.com/ProteinEngineering-PESB2/PeptipediaParser).